dtdpro/DtDShortLnk/readme.md

 # Short Lnk

-This is a link shortener built on Meteor and React for my new course.
+This is a link shortener built on Meteor and React.
+QR codes can be generated for links.

-## Authors
+## Based on a Course by

 Andrew Mead